bobsumo/bobsumo.github.io/index.md

 My name is Simon Morley, I'm an experienced software / CTO based in London UK.

-Im currently available for freelance work.
+I'm currently available for freelance work.
 If you'd like to talk about your tech, you can reach me at: simon@sumo.dev